 IMPLEMENTATION COULD HAVE SIGNIFICANT RESOURCE IMPLICATIONS

-You are likely to find compliance difficult if you leave your preparations until the last minute, especially if you have a large or complex business.
+You are likely to find compliance difficult without professional advice, especially if you have a large or complex business.

 FINES HAVE BEEN GREATLY INCREASED